-Starting from Loki, elementary OS will no longer support installing debian packages(.deb) by double-clicking on it.
-That’s because elementary OS is using it’s own App Store and not the Ubuntu’s Application center.
-I’m not sure if elementary OS will ever directly support debian packages in future, but for now, thankfully there are still ways to solve this issue.
-Google Chrome comes packaged in debian package and elementary OS Loki won’t let you install by double-clicking on it.
+Starting from Loki, elementary OS will no longer support installing Debian packages(.deb) by double-clicking on it.
+That’s because elementary OS is using its own App Store, and not the Ubuntu’s Application center.
+I’m not sure if elementary OS will ever directly support Debian packages in future, but for now, thankfully there are still ways to solve this issue.
+Google Chrome comes packaged in Debian package from the Google’s official download page.
+You can’t directly install it in elementary OS Loki by double-clicking on it.
+Here is a workaround:

 Install .deb packages in elementary OS Loki

 You can install debian packages by two methods including a command line way and GUI way, but both methods use ‘gdebi’ application installer.

 The generic format of the command is as follows:

 STEP 1: Download Google Chrome for your computer.